Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 Represented as: an anchor tag on the 'Cycle to Work Scheme' page accessed via the dropdown option under the 'About Us' menu <br>

 ## Entity Relationship Diagram (ERD) for Summit Bike Co.
-There are 4 models within the Summit Bike Co website:<br>
+There are 5 models within the Summit Bike Co website:<br>
 * django.contrib.auth User model
 * Products
 * Checkout
 * Profiles
+* Biketalk

-The ERD showing the relationship between models on the Summit Bike Co website can be found [here](/media/ERD_SBC.jpg). <br>
+The ERD showing the relationship between models on the Summit Bike Co website can be found [here](). <br>

 ## Wireframes for Summit Bike Co